 SMILE (Small Incision Lenticule Extraction) is a minimally invasive procedure designed to correct nearsightedness and astigmatism.
 Using the femtosecond laser, a thin contact-like layer and small opening are created inside the cornea.
 The surgeon then removes the lenticule, which changes the shape of the cornea, thereby achieving the desired refractive correction.

-Phakic Intraocular Lenses are designed for people who aren’t candidates for LASIK due to extreme nearsightedness.
-During the Phakic IOL procedure, microscopic lenses are placed behind the iris and in front of the natural lens.
+EVO ICL is an implantable collamer lens (ICL) designed for people who aren’t candidates for LASIK due to extreme nearsightedness.
+During the EVO ICL procedure, microscopic lenses are placed behind the iris and in front of the natural lens.
 In this position, the implanted lens functions to focus light properly onto the retina helping create clear distance vision and reduce or eliminate your dependency on thick glasses or contacts.

 Learn more about which type of laser eye surgery you need at Durrie Vision